Siniša Anđelković

-Siniša Anđelković (born 13 February 1986) is a Slovenian footballer who plays as a defender.
+Siniša Anđelković (born 13 February 1986) is a Slovenian football coach and former centre-back.

-Club career
+Playing career

 Early career in Slovenia

-Born in Kranj, Andjelković started his career in his hometown Kranj playing at local club Triglav.
-In 2008, he joined Drava Ptuj where he made his debut in the top division of Slovenian football, 1.
+Born in Kranj, Anđelković started his career in his hometown Kranj playing at local club Triglav.
+In 2008, he joined Drava Ptuj, where he made his debut in the top division of Slovenian football, 1.
 SNL.
-He was a member of Drava for a season and a half and earned 54 appearances for the club in Slovenian top-flight scoring 1 goal.
+He was a member of Drava for a season and a half and earned 54 appearances for the club in the Slovenian top flight, scoring 1 goal.
 During the winter transfer window of 2009–10 season he was acquired by Maribor where he soon established himself in the first team.
-In two seasons with Maribor he played a total of 30 matches scoring 2 goals in the 1.
+In two seasons with Maribor, he played a total of 30 matches, scoring two goals in the 1.
 SNL.

 Palermo and loans

 In late November 2010 it was announced by Zlatko Zahovič, Maribor's sport director, that Serie A side Palermo were in advanced talks to sign Anđelković permanently.
 The transfer was made official on 7 December 2010.
-The transfer fee paid by Palermo was undisclosed but it was said to be the record transfer fee paid for a defender from 1.
+The transfer fee paid by Palermo was undisclosed, but suggested to be a record fee for a defender from 1.
 SNL.
 In Palermo's financial filing in the Chamber of Commerce of Palermo, the transfer fee was €1.2 million.

 On 12 January 2011, Anđelković made his debut for Palermo, playing the whole 90 minutes in the Coppa Italia round of 16 game against Chievo; the match ended in a 1–0 win for the Sicilians.

 On 16 August 2011 he moved on loan to Serie B club Ascoli.
 The following year he goes on loan to another Serie B club Modena.
 He returned to recently relegated Serie B club Palermo at the end of the season, after his Modena loan expired, ensuring immediately a place in the starting lineup alongside Ezequiel Muñoz and Claudio Terzi.